Multi-Scale Local Speculative Decoding for Image Generation: Experiments

 \paragraph{Local Verification and Expansion} is shown in \Cref{fig:ablation_locality_expansion}.
-We compare three configurations: (i) standard raster-scan rejection from speculative decoding (teal), which yields speedups at the cost of compromising image quality due to the low acceptance thresholds $\tau$ required to achieve high acceptance rates; (ii) naive local verification (green), which resamples only the rejected tokens without modifying their local context, resulting in even poorer performance; (iii) local verification with expansion (pink), our proposed method, which resamples tokens within a radius $l$ around each rejected position.
+We compare three configurations: (i) standard raster-scan rejection from speculative decoding (teal), which compromise image quality due to the low acceptance thresholds $\tau$ required to achieve high acceptance rates; (ii) naive local verification (green), which resamples only the rejected tokens without modifying their local context, resulting in even poorer performance; (iii) local verification with expansion (pink), our proposed method, which resamples tokens within a radius $l$ around each rejected position.

-Local verification leverages the strong spatial locality inherent in visual autoregressive models, resulting in higher speedups for the same acceptance threshold $\tau$ (teal vs pink).
+Local verification leverages the strong spatial locality inherent in visual AR models, resulting in higher speedups for the same acceptance threshold $\tau$ (teal vs pink).
 At the same time, our proposed expansion mechanism plays a crucial role in enabling the verifier to correct not only the rejected tokens but also their surrounding context (green vs pink).
-Additional ablations exploring different neighborhood radii are provided in the supplementary.
+Additional ablations in the Supp.
+Mat..

+\paragraph{Parallel Decoding} We compare \methodname{} with and without parallel decoding enabled (green); see \cref{fig:ablation_parallel}.
+Parallel decoding (pink)targets the two remaining sequential components: low-resolution drafting and resampling of rejected tokens at high resolution.
+Empirically, Parallel Decoding yields consistent end-to-end latency gains at matched $\tau$ and with negligible changes in the metrics.